 Whether you’re self-employed or not, it’s my opinion that everyone should have a HSA.
 It’s an account that allows you to have much more self-control over, as well as getting a tax deduction for contributing funds into it.

-I’m currently working with Chase to open a Health Savings Account through them, since that’s where I have my business account.
+I’m currently working with Chase to open a Health Savings Account through them, since that’s where I have my business checking account.
 They offer some great resources, tools and answers to questions about HSA’s.

 What is a HSA?